4.8

 (16 reviews)

-What should I know about Hiking Greenland?
+What should I know about hiking in Greenland?

 The immense beauty of Greenland belongs to its remote allure and relatively untouched landscape.
 Infrastructure is minimal, with few or no roads connecting towns and villages.
 Ferries and boats make transportation and communication between the communities possible.
 Alternative methods, such as dogsled, can be available with enough snow pack, though hikes may not incorporate this activity into the itinerary.